DTJF/libpruio/src/doc/_5_memory.md

 AdcUdt::Init and AdcUdt::Conf) to the individual register sets (ie.
 AdcSet, GpioSet) get initialized.

-This method allows to extend libpruio by new subsystem code with minimal adaption in the existing source.
+This method allows to extend \Proj by new subsystem code with minimal adaption in the existing source.